mwrra/MC-CRoMD/README.md

 * Machine-learning hyperparameter tuning
 * DNN validation
 * Final locked-test evaluation
+* Validation-only component and Pearson-correlation ablation
+* Verification of the descriptive statistics reported in Tables 8–10
 * Publication figure generation

 Software dependencies are listed in: